friemen/reactnet/README.md

 A map containing the following entries

 ```
-  :id                  A string containing an identifier
+  :id                  A string that identifies the network for logging purposes
   :links               Collection of links
-  :rid-map             WeakHashMap {Reactive -> rid} (derived)
+  :rid-map             WeakHashMap {Reactive -> rid}
-  :next-rid            Atom containing the next rid to assign
+                       rid = reactive id (derived)
   :level-map           Map {rid -> topological-level} (derived)
   :links-map           Map {rid -> Seq of links} (derived)
-  :dont-complete       Map {Reactive -> c} of reactives that are not
+  :alive-map           Map {rid -> c} of reactives, where c is an integer
-                       automatically completed as long as c > 0
-  :completions         A seq of reactives that will receive ::completed
-                       as soon as they are not contained in the
-					   :dont-complete map
+                       which is increased when upon dont-complete and
+                       decrease upon allow-complete.
+If c becomes 0
+                       the corresponding reactive is auto completed
+  :next-rid            Atom containing the next rid to assign
-  :removes             An integer counting how many removes there have
+  :removes             An integer counting how many link removals happened
                        in order to decide when to rebuild the level-map
 ```

 `rid` is a reactive identifier, an integer which is unique within a network.

 ### Stimulus
-A map containing data that is passed to enq/update-and-propagate! to start an update/propagation cycle of a network.
+A map containing data that is passed to enq/update-and-propagate to start an update/propagation cycle of a network.

 ```
   :exec                A vector containing a function [network & args -> network]
                        and additional args
   :results             A seq of Result maps
-  :remove-by           A predicate matching links to remove from the network
-  :add                 A seq of links to add to the network
   :rvt-map             A map {Reactive -> [v t]} of values to propagate
 ```